-Non-Singing Voice: Averted - all of the actors do their own singing (as demonstrated in the special Nashville: On The Record).
+Non-Singing Voice: Averted - all of the actors do their own singing (as demonstrated in the Nashville: On The Record specials and on tours).

 Troubled Production: Implied by T-Bone Burnett in an interview with The Hollywood Reporter after he left the show (which he had always intended to do after the first season):